 Reusing old ideas isn’t conducive to learning, at least not anything new.

-You launch a new research project, put up a survey in the app for all users to see and… a day later discover that the script is broken…or that your question confused most users…
+Imagine spending hours designing a user research study, writing the perfect user research questions, and building your survey.
+You launch the new research project, put up a survey in the app for all users to see.
+A day later, you discover that the script is broken…or that your questions confused most users…

 As a result, you receive no feedback, or feedback that is simply not useful.